Is It Normal To Feel Pain After A Massage?

 5. Topical treatment

-Applying a muscle rub or CBD lotion is also a great way to administer self-massage.
+Applying a muscle rub or lotion is also a great way to administer self-massage.
 Spend several minutes applying the ointment while giving yourself a mini-massage in the process.

 6. Herbal relief is a great option